|

 posture told her that his thoughts were troubled.
 Eowyn wrapped

-herself in a sheet and padded over to him.
+herself in a sheet and padded out to him.

 "What is it, my love?" she asked, laying her hand on